kush54/Assignment1/README.md

 1. Clone the repo: git clone https://github.com/kush54/Assignment1

 2. Frontend Setup
- cd frontend
+ cd frontend ,
- npm i
+ npm i ,
  npm start

 3. Backend Setup
-cd backend
+cd backend,
-nodemon index.js
+nodemon index.js,

-create a database in mongodbCompass and replace its name with crashGame in this connection string  || create a database in mongodbCompass with name crashGame mongoose.connect('mongodb://localhost:27017/crashGame')
+4. create a database in mongodbCompass and replace its name with crashGame in this connection string (mongoose.connect('mongodb://localhost:27017/crashGame')) .
+    || (or)    create a database in mongodbCompass with name crashGame

 Next Step :